-One of the first studies implemented, and for which the core ECDC protocol version 1.0 was published in October 2021 [8], was a multi-country study to estimate CVE against severe disease, by assessing it in individuals hospitalised for SARI.
-The second update is presented in this document as version 3.0.
+One of the first studies implemented, and for which the core ECDC protocol version 1.0 was published in October 2021 [11], was a multi-country study to estimate CVE against severe disease, by assessing it in individuals hospitalised for SARI.
+The third update to this protocol is presented in this document as version 4.0.